-eth_unsubscribe - Binance Smart Chain
+eth_unsubscribe - BNB Smart Chain

 Supported Networks

-The eth_unsubscribe REST API method supports the following network types
+JSON-RPC API method supports the following network types:

 Mainnet